tpm2-software/tpm2-tools/man/tpm2_nvdefine.1.md

   * **-P**, **--auth-hierarchy**=_AUTH\_HIERARCHY\_VALUE_:
     Specifies the authorization value for the hierarchy.
-Authorization values should follow the authorization formatting standards, see section "Authorization Formatting".
+Authorization values should follow the "authorization formatting standards", see section "Authorization Formatting".

   * **-I**, **--auth-index**=_INDEX\_PASSWORD_:
     Specifies the password of NV Index when created.
-    HMAC and Password authorization values should follow the authorization formatting standards, see section
+    HMAC and Password authorization values should follow the "authorization formatting standards", see section "Authorization Formatting".
-    "Authorization Formatting".

   * **-L**, **--policy-file**=_POLICY\_FILE_:
     Specifies the policy digest file for policy based authorizations.